The kernel of graph indices for vector search: Graph indices for vector search in Euclidean Space

 This qualitative viewpoint raises several questions.
 Can we use machine learning (ML) to build graph indices?
 And in non-Euclidean spaces?
 Can we leverage ML to build parsimonious graphs?
 Is there a connection between the ML approach and ``traditional'' graph indices?
-In the remainder of this paper, we answer these questions in the affirmative, using other classifiers, i.e., support vector machines, to develop new graph indices in Euclidean and non-Euclidean spaces, with the properties and contributions discussed in the introduction.
+In the remainder of this paper, we answer these questions in the affirmative support vector machines, to develop new graph indices in Euclidean and non-Euclidean spaces, with the properties and contributions discussed in the introduction.